laravel/docs/validation.md

 <a name="rule-password"></a>
 #### password

-The field under validation must match the current logged in user's password.
-You can also pass a specific guard as the first parameter:
+The field under validation must match the authenticated user's password.
+You may specify an authentication guard using the rule's first parameter:

     'password' => 'password:api'